Entries invited for the next AWA sale on AuctionsPlus

-For enquiries, contact Harvey Weyman-Jones, Premium Wagyu Sale Coordinator, GDL/Ruralco Stud Stock.
+For inquiries contact Harvey Weyman-Jones, Premium Wagyu Sale Coordinator, GDL/Ruralco Stud Stock.

 Premium Wagyu Sale Coordinator